 |Fallen Stones Butterfly Farm||Farm||4.7 mi.
 East of Central San Pedro Columbia||Belize|

-Another fun idea is to visit some of the more popular area land formations.
-Other types of natural attractions in Belize are displayed directly below.
+Another idea is to visit some of the more popular naturally occurring land formations.
+Other options like these in Belize can be seen in the following chart.

 |Lake||0.6 mi.
 South West of Central San Pedro||Ambergris Cay|